allisonrobertsTN/2021-09-13-tn-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to members of the Tennessee Department of Health with an interest in learning R.
+    This workshop is open to all employees of the Tennessee Department of Health with an interest in learning R.
 </p>
 {% endcomment %}